NWNX/nwnx4/README.md

 ### Build Debug

 With the bootstrap completed, you only have to run cmake.
 The beauty of CMake is the cascading effect it has and takes care of all the boilerplate out of it.
-Note my project might vary from your location.
+Just run the commands from the root of this project.

-I would suggest running this from within the Developer Command Prompt from VS 2019, but you can (potentially) develop on other terminals.
+I would suggest running this from within the Developer Command Prompt from VS 2019, but you can (potentially) develop on other terminals (as I do).

 ```powershell
 cmake.exe -DCMAKE_BUILD_TYPE=Debug -G "CodeBlocks - NMake Makefiles" ./